quicwg/base-drafts/draft-ietf-quic-transport.md

 long enough to fulfill the minimum size for every QUIC version it supports.

-The client populates the Source Connection ID field with a value of its choosing and sets the SCIL field to match.
+The client populates the Source Connection ID field with a value of its choosing and sets the SCIL field to indicate the length.

-The same Destination and Source Connection ID values are used for any 0-RTT packets the client sends.
+The first flight of 0-RTT packets use the same Destination and Source Connection ID values as the client's first Initial.

 The Destination Connection ID field in the server's Initial packet contains a connection ID that is chosen by the recipient of the packet (i.e., the client);